intel/xml-cli/README.md

 # XmlCli-Module

-This project is a fork from [UFFAF (UEFI Firmware Foundational Automation Framework)](https://github.com/intel/xml-cli) tool from Intel(R) (formerly XmlCli), unfortunately, the original project seems to be intended as a standalone tool rather than a Python module, this project aims to update the
+This project is as a fork from [UFFAF (UEFI Firmware Foundational Automation Framework)](https://github.com/intel/xml-cli) tool from Intel(R) (formerly XmlCli), unfortunately, the original project seems to be intended as a standalone tool rather than a Python module, this project aims to update the